FXinnovation/fx-terraform-module-azurerm-virtual-machine/examples/x-vms-x-disks-x-netint/README.md

 # X VMs X Disks example

-This will create multiple VMs with multiple data disks attached to them.
+This will create multiple VMs with multiple network interfaces, with multiple data disks attached to them.

 ## Usage
 ```